 One thing that’s easy to succumb to when working from home is not moving.
 It isn’t just a lack of exercise but really not moving at all apart from our fingers to type, text, scroll and perhaps occasionally gesticulate with frustration.

 Keep warm when you work from home with some simple exercising and get the blood flowing into those extremities with regular movement.
 A little jog on the spot and a few arm circles can do the trick.
 Or some simple stretching and weights can help to get your heart pumping and shift your energy.

 You’ll start the blood circulating, prevent pooling and it’ll help you to warm up as well.
-Just remember to not sit in a sweaty mess afterwards so you’re not cold again!
+Just remember to not sit in a sweaty mess afterwards!